JuliaLang/julia/doc/manual/modules.rst

 Modules and files
 -----------------

-Files and file names are unrelated to modules; modules are associated only with module expressions.
+Files and file names are mostly unrelated to modules; modules are associated only with module expressions.
 One can have multiple files per module, and multiple modules per file::

     module Foo